-Insofar as this part of the Report is of specific interest, at the meeting of 28 April 2022, the Board of Directors appointed the General Manager to:
+Insofar as this part of the Report is of specific interest, at the meeting of 28 April 2022, the Board of Directors appointed the General Manager, as the main person responsible for company management, to:

-- handle the identification of the main corporate risks, taking account of the characteristics of the activities carried out by the Company and its subsidiaries, regularly subjecting them to review by the Board of Directors; - also perform, within the scope of the powers and responsibilities which he is vested with, the other tasks envisaged by Recommendation no. 34 of the Corporate Governance Code, which he is in charge of as the main person responsible for the company management.
+- handle the identification of the main business risks, taking account of the characteristics of the activities carried out by the Company and its subsidiaries, regularly subjecting them to review by the Board of Directors; - also perform, within the scope of the powers and responsibilities which he/she is vested with, the other tasks envisaged by Recommendation no. 34 of the Corporate Governance Code.

-For a description of these duties, please refer to Paragraph 9.5 below.
+For a description of these duties, please refer to paragraph 9.5 below.